ErikEngerd/policytester/README.md

 Finally, the rules section describes from which source pods, the connections are allowed or denied.
-In the example above, we specify that the `httpd-wamblee-org` pod can connect to the maven repo at ports 80 and 443, but that it cannot connect to github.com and google.com:
+In the example above, we specify that the `nexus` pod can connect to the maven repo at ports 80 and 443, but that it cannot connect to github.com and google.com:
 * *name*: the name of the rule
 * *from*: pod references.
 Because of pod groups (see later)